Cricket bat killing: Injuries comparable to 'plane crash'

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A Dunedin man beaten to death with a cricket bat had a huge hole in the side of his skull comparable to a victim of a plane crash, a pathologist says.
+A former Christchurch man beaten to death with a cricket bat in Dunedin had a huge hole in the side of his skull comparable to a victim of a plane crash, a pathologist says.

 When the body of 45-year-old Brent Andrew Bacon was examined by pathologist Dr Charles Glenn, he found a hole stretching from the right eye socket round to the back of the head, the High Court at Dunedin heard.